 Choosing a Periodic or Perpetual Inventory System

-According to the generally accepted accounting principles (GAAP), companies can use either a periodic or perpetual inventory system.
+More and more businesses use barcode scanners at the point of sale.
+According to generally accepted accounting principles (GAAP), companies can choose to use either a periodic or perpetual inventory system.

 Periodic Inventory System

-Under this system, all purchases are recorded in a purchases account.
-When the physical inventory is done, the balance in the purchases account is shifted into the inventory account, which in turn is adjusted to match the cost of the ending inventory.
+Under this system, companies record all purchases to a purchases account.
+Once the physical inventory on hand has been counted, the balance in the purchases account is shifted into the inventory account, which in turn is adjusted to match the cost of the ending inventory.

 Perpetual Inventory System

-These inventory ledgers contain information on cost of goods sold, purchases and inventory on hand.
+These inventory ledgers contain information on the item's cost of goods sold, purchases and inventory on hand.
 Perpetual inventory management systems allow for a high degree of control of the company's inventory by management.

-The scanned barcode sales data tell the business owner exactly what inventory should be on hand.
-The major advantage of doing a periodic inventory count is to determine how much inventory has been lost, stolen or subject to spoilage.
+The scanned barcode sales data tell the business owner exactly what inventory should still be on hand.
+The company then compares the manual periodic inventory count results to the periodic data to determine how much inventory has been lost, stolen, damaged or subject to spoilage.

 Perpetual vs Periodic Inventory Management

-As your business grows, you may want to switch over to a perpetual inventory management system as it allows you to know the balance in your inventory account at any point in time.
+As your business grows, you may want to switch over to a perpetual inventory management system as it allows you to access the balance in your inventory account at any point in time.

 Large businesses typically have perpetual inventory systems rather than periodic inventory systems due to the large volume of inventory transactions and the computerized nature of the rest of their financial and accounting systems.